 Matching wedding bands are those that a bride and groom select together to align on design, style, and compositional components.
 Generally, matching wedding bands incorporate some or all of the following:

-– The same precious metal: platinum, 18K gold (white, yellow, or rose), or palladium
+– The same precious metal: platinum or gold (white, yellow, or rose)

 – The same finish: such as high polish, matte, or hammered